Huotes/CommitMaker/README.md

 On his birthday, Chuck Norris randomly selects one lucky child to be thrown into the sun.

 If at first you don’t succeed; call it version 1.0.

+Chuck Norris is not Irish.
+His hair is soaked in the blood of his victims.